EESG Dissertation Data and Fieldwork Award

-Proposals should be delivered in a single PDF document and should include:
+Proposals should be delivered in a single PDF or Word document and should include:

 Title page: with name of applicant, address and phone number, title of intended research, starting date and duration of field reconnaissance, and location of research OR description of target dataset;

 Project Description: of no more than 1000 words (excluding references) indicating proposed travel and research, expected significance, probable research methodology, and plan for IRB approval if relevant;

 Reference List: list of cited references not to exceed 1.5 pages;

 Budget Statement: of how award will be allocated, e.g. data acquisition, air travel, surface travel, food and lodging, etc. and statement of student's current funding circumstances;

 Proposals are due February 4th, 2022, and should be submitted using the below form or using this link.
 Incomplete applications or applications arriving after the announced closing date will not be considered.
 Notification of the results will be made as soon as possible.
 The results will be announced in the EESG Business Meeting at the AAG Annual Conference.
 Attendance at the conference is not a condition of this award.

 After funds have been distributed, awardees will be asked to provide information (e.g., narratives, photos, Tweets) from their fieldwork experiences to help publicize the award.